Open Road Risk

 Inflated R² from regressing on EB outputs

 Huda & Al-Kaisy (2024) fit OLS regression to log-transformed Empirical Bayes expected crash counts, achieving adjusted R² of 0.91–0.92.
-These values are not comparable to pseudo-R² from Open Road Risk’s Poisson GLM or XGBoost R² on raw crash counts, for two reasons (see combined record LIT-042 for the canonical citation):
+These values are not comparable to pseudo-R² from Open Road Risk’s Poisson GLM or XGBoost R² on raw crash counts, for two reasons:

 1. The response variable (EB expected crashes) is already a smoothed model output, not a zero-heavy integer count.
 Regressing on a model output reduces variance and inflates R² artificially.